 Now just because these designers don’t have the same caveat as the likes of Chanel or Dior, does not mean their work isn’t as good.
 It’s more like they just didn’t have the same social media luck that put them in front of a world wide audience.
 (Actually some did have a world wide audience, but for various reasons, they fell into a little more obscurity, some even poverty.)

 So without further adieu – here are 17 French Designers I recommend you keep your eye open for.

 Of note, I have only included designers and fashion houses where you can still find some vintage or even antique items these days, eg. they are not all in museums.
-(Where we may have an item in our own French Silk Scarf shop, a link is provided.)
+(Where I actively search for and may have an item in my own French Silk Scarf Shop, a link is provided.)

 – in order of opening their fashion house

 Jeanne-Marie Lanvin (Born in Paris, 1867 – 1946) founded her fashion house in 1889.
 The third oldest, it is still operating today.
 It remained in the family until 1996.
 Now it is owned by a large conglomerate.
 Known particularly for her perfume.

 Paul Poiret (Born in Paris, 1879 – 1944) began his design life selling fashion sketches to couture houses, until he was hired by Jacques Doucet in 1898.
 In 1901 he moved to the House of Worth, where he was hired to design practical, simple dresses.
 His preference for modernity led to his opening his own fashion house in 1903.
 He became famous for breaking fashion rules, eschewing the petticoat and later the corset.
 He is renowned for his kimono coat, hobble skirt and harem pants.
 Today we would recognise his designs as synonymous with the art nouveau period.
 By his death, he had all but been forgotten.
 The brand was re-introduced in 2010.